home-assistant/home-assistant.io/source/_components/emulated_hue.markdown

 </p>

 <p class='note'>
 Sleep Cycle: smart alarm clock app can use emulated_hue to turn on and off enitites.
-This feature is only implemented in the iOS app.
+This feature is only implemented in the iOS app, see <a href="https://support.sleepcycle.com/hc/en-us/articles/207670385-Does-Sleep-Cycle-integrates-with-Phillips-Hue-" target="_blank">Sleep Cycle support</a>.
 The app requires the same configuration as Google Home and does not work if type is defined as alexa in configuration.
 </p>

 ### {% linkable_title Configuration %}